14 Fun Things to Do in Santa Marta, Colombia

 Accommodation in Santa Marta

-Whilst doing all these fun things to do in Santa Marta I stayed in Taganga.
-I rented a place of Airbnb to start with but soon after rented straight from a local.
+Whilst in Santa Marta I stayed in Taganga.
+I rented a place off Airbnb to start with but soon after rented straight from a local.
 She is a very helpful and friendly girl that manages a few different places in Taganga and Santa Marta.
 I recommend her.

 Of course, if you prefer to pay more you can go through Airbnb.